hall-jm/theseus/docs/adrs/ADR-0001-style-guide.md

 - `extends` and `supersedes` MUST be `null`.
 - Filenames SHOULD include `-template-` for discoverability.
 - Placeholders (e.g., `<driver>`, `<YYYY-MM-DD>`) are allowed where real values would appear.

+TOREVIEW: the following `>` line for consistencies with later sections covering the `template` class.

 > This mirrors TPL-700/701/702/703 and prevents drift between §3 and §7.5/§10.5/§14.